kschoi74/hspe/README.md

 In a terminal of the conda environment, go to the opendr folder.
 It has both `opendr` and `chumpy` folders.

+2. Correct `opendr/renderer.py` file

+Uncomment line 484 to obtain normals in tn() method.

-2. Install both on the conda environment by moving into opendr then,
+3. Install both on the conda environment by moving into opendr then,
 ```
   pip install .